lancedikson/lookip/README.md

 ## Idea

 There are many ip lookup packages used different services.
-Some day I've tried Rails geocoder gem, that has convinient API and use different services (and other gems) for lookup.
+Some day I've tried Rails geocoder gem, that has convenient API and use different services (and other gems) for lookup.

 Now we at Videoly need that npm package and have started to write it.
 If you are interested to extend the package, you are welcome, send me PR please.

 ## Now